-Further information about dental treatments provided by the Northland DHB Oral Health Service.
+Further information about dental treatments provided by the Te Whatu Ora Oral Health Service.

 This fluoride paste is applied to selected tooth surfaces to give protection to the teeth that have early signs of decay or are particularly vulnerable to decay.

 Sometimes a pink fissure sealant is applied as temporary protection for a partially erupted tooth.
-This pink sealant will gradually wear away over the following 2 years.
+This pink sealant will gradually wear away over the following two years.

 Glass- Ionomer Cement (GIC)

 This is a multi-purpose tooth coloured material that can be used both in preventing decay as well as restoring teeth.
 It is a tooth coloured material often used in deciduous teeth, but it is not generally the preferred choice for permanent teeth.
 It is quite strong but not as strong as silver amalgam or composite.
 This product contains fluoride, which gives added protection to the teeth.

 This is a material that is mainly used to fill front teeth, as it is quite strong and tooth coloured.
 This material does contain a small amount of fluoride, which gives added protection to teeth.